UncommonIndustries/spake-cli/README.md

-# spake-cli-redux
+# spake-cli
-rust implemented CLI for uncommon Spake.
+Spake CLI for accessing translation services on the spake platform.

 ## Usage